mainak-affinsys/pymigrate/README.md

 >> poetry env use $(which python3)
 >> poetry install
 ```
-- Run the script using the first command
+- Run the script using the first command.